openpathsampling/openpathsampling/docs/guides/common_setups.rst

-If you want to sample both the :math:`A\to B` transitions and the :math:`B\to A` transitions in one TPS simulation, then you can achieve the desired sampling ensemble is several ways.
+If you want to sample both the :math:`A\to B` transitions and the :math:`B\to A` transitions in one TPS simulation, then you can achieve the desired sampling ensemble in several ways.

 First, you could use the approach as above, but using ``initial_states=[A,B]`` and ``final_states=[A,B]``.
 But there is a shortcut